-Stylist’s secrets to manage your wardrobe even if your temperature’s out of control
+Here are our stylist’s secrets to manage your wardrobe even if your temperature’s out of control.

 Style tip #1 – get fabric savvy